Jon's SiteBlogs

 3. Hit Continue again to enter file transfer mode after the device boots.

-After this, you can either connect Garmin Basecamp to use it for route planning, or copy GPX files to the Garmin GPX directory on the device.
-It normally takes the Zumo XT 20 seconds to show up in Garmin Basecamp after connecting it.
+It is important that the GPS is plugged in before starting Basecamp.
+Otherwise, the device will take 20+ seconds to connect, or not connect at all.
+After this, you can either use Garmin Basecamp to use it for route planning, or copy GPX files to the Garmin GPX directory on the device.

 Related